NeuShore/docs.neushore.dev/docs/updating.md

 ---
 sidebar_position: 1
-desciption: Instructions on how to Update BrayanBot
+desciption: Instructions on how to Update Proxima
 sidebar_label: Update Guide
 slug: updating
 ---

-# Updating BrayanBot
+# Updating Proxima

 Unfortunately, there is not yet an automated updater (nor is there one in our plans) and therefore you will need to update manually.
-We will do our best to provide you clear and concise instructions BrayanBots to keep your bot up to date, always.
+We will do our best to provide you clear and concise instructions Proximas to keep your bot up to date, always.
 As always, feel free to contact us if you need further assistance in updating.

 ## Updating from v1.3.0 to v1.4.0